If you ask a group of customer success professionals what their job is, you'd probably get a handful of wide-ranging answers.

-Co-founder and CEO James Garvey was determined to do something about this, not just because of lost revenue, but because he knew retaining his customers would help them in the long run.
+Co-founder and CEO James Garvey was determined to do something about this, not just because of lost revenue, but because he knew retaining his customers would help in the long run.

+He implemented a method called LASEC.
 It stands for Listen, Analyze, Set Expectations, Check In.

-Listen: We first listen to the customer.
+- Listen: We first listen to the customer.

-Analyze: We analyze customer's account.
+- Analyze: We analyze customer's account.

-Set Expectations: We empathetically answer questions and set the customer's expectations.
+- Set Expectations: We empathetically answer questions and set the customer's expectations.

-Check In: Our team follows up personally on a set cadence to give them assurance that we are there to help them, and to update them on any progress to their credit.
+- Check In: Our team follows up personally on a set cadence to give them assurance that we are there to help them, and to update them on any progress to their credit.

 After implementing this method, Self Lender saw a "significant increase in retention and customer satisfaction," according to Garvey.

-8. Invest in Customer Education
+4. Invest in a Customer Education Program.

 It's important to provide resources so customers can help themselves if they're having trouble using your product.
 You need to keep providing customers with free educational resources, in addition to the 1:1 support you provide, so they can continue to be engaged and informed about best practices.

-Customers also want to be emotionally connected to a brand -- a better predictor of loyalty than simply measuring customer satisfaction -- so putting in extra effort here truly counts.
+Customers also want to be emotionally connected to a brand — a better predictor of loyalty than simply measuring customer satisfaction — so putting in extra effort here truly counts.
 Ideas could include creating blog content specifically for your customers, building a detailed knowledge base, and hosting webinars and AMAs.
 These initiatives require more effort from customer success managers, but they can go a long way towards building more tangible customer loyalty.

 5. Provide Self-Service Support Options.